 When Simon’s romantic emails to his pen pal, Blue, fall into the wrong hands, he’s prepared to do anything to keep their relationship a secret.
 To prevent the gossip from spreading—and potentially blindsiding his friends—Simon agrees to play matchmaker for his blackmailing classmate, Martin.
 But when things don't go according to plan, Simon must decide how far he'll go to protect someone he's never even met.
 Simon vs. the Homo Sapiens Agenda is the adorable, sweeter-than-sugar romance you've been waiting for since David Levithan's Boy Meets Boy.

-Looking for more LGBTQ romance?
-Sign up for A Love So True's newsletter and get more swoon-worthy tales delivered straight to your inbox.
+Want more romance?
+Sign up to get swoon-worthy book deals sent straight to your inbox.

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for A Love So True to continue publishing the swoon-worthy stories you love.